lhwdev/gradle-project-template/README.md

 # gradle-project-template
 A project template(boilerplate) for me to use.
+Included most best-practices to me.
 Configured with Kotlin and Android(which is quite heavy; excluded by default but can be enabled by uncommenting some lines).